 Facility planning: A strategic approach to a better office

 In this article, we explore why and how facility planning can help companies stay profitable and better support their workers.
-Even in the midst of new and changing realities on the ground.
+We’ll cover four steps FMs can follow for facility planning, and discuss how AI is making space planning easier than its ever been.

 What is facility planning?